June 25, 2016

 “The Long Goodbye” (10/15/94) – Sly deals with Allison’s leaving by ignoring her, while Lorena and Sam urge Tony and Jake to be more romantic.

-“Trust Me” (10/22/94) – The band has to smooth things over between Jake and Mark after Mark accidentally kisses Lorena.
+“Trust Me” (10/22/94) – The band must smooth things over between Jake and Mark after Mark accidentally kisses Lorena.

 Song: Stand Together